Man sues parents for 'destroying' his valuable porn collection

 Breaking News Emails

-An Indiana man is suing his parents for destroying his porn collection, which he claimed was worth nearly $29,000.
+An Indiana man is suing his parents for destroying his porn collection, which he claimed was worth almost $29,000.

 He said he did household chores in lieu of paying rent, according to court documents.